A popular type of Italian cheese that is made from whole milk and comes in fresh and aged.

-There are three types of Asiago: fresh, aged cheese, and extra-aged.
+There are three types of Asiago: fresh, aged, and extra-aged cheese.

 Fresh Asiago cheese is made using whole milk, while aged Asiago cheese is made from a mixture of whole and skimmed milk.

 - Fresh has a mild, creamy flavor.
-It is soft in texture and has a white color.
+It is soft in texture and has a white color made from fresh milk.

 - Aged has a sharper flavor than fresh.
 It is hard cheese in texture and has an off-white color.

 - Extra-aged has the sharpest flavor of the three types of cheese.
 It is hard in texture and has a yellowish color.